 A post office opened in March 1908 but was closed in April 1965.
 The town’s schoolhouse was moved in 2010.
-By 2015 the last houses and other structures have either caved-in, were burned, or demolished.
+By 2015 the last houses and other structures have either caved in, were burned, or been demolished.
 All that remains from the debris of destruction are a church and smaller outbuilding.

 Lincoln Valley, North Dakota, has been vacant since the late 1970s, but the buildings and ruins left behind tell a story of a quaint farming community.
 When the town was alive and bustling, there was a bar, an ice cream joint, several homes, a candy store, general stores, a post office, a church, a schoolhouse, farmhouses, and abundant cropland.